JPoziemski/DRAW/README.md

 Volcano plot is a scatterplot showing statistical significance (p-value) versus magnitude of change (FC, fold-change).
 It enables quick visual identification of genes with large fold changes that are also statistically significant.

 Thanks to text input it is possible to select p-value cut-off according to which the non-significant genes are separated from the sigificant ones, by colouring them in grey.
 The colour of significant genes in controlled by LogFC parameter.
-Text input allows for choosing the threshold by which the user decides which genes are considered up- (coloured in red) or down-regulated (coloroued in blue).
+Text input allows for choosing the threshold by which the user decides which genes are considered up- (colored in red) or down-regulated (colored in blue).
 All genes are labelled and their details can be accessed by moving the cursor over a gene of interest.

 **Heatmap**

-Heatmap is prepared using *pairwise_distances* from *sklearn* library and *dendrogram* and linkage* from *scipy*.
+Heatmap is prepared using *pairwise_distances* from *sklearn* library and *dendrogram* and *linkage* from *scipy*.
 The dendrogram at the side shows us a hierarchical clustering of the samples.

-FDR cut-off enables narrowing the genesclustered to a selection of choice.
+FDR cut-off enables narrowing the clustered genes to a selection of choice.
 Additionally, the user can further subselect the genes, choosing the number of genes to plot with a given FDR.
 All genes are labelled and their details can be accessed by moving the cursor over a gene of interest.

 **PCA**

-Principal component analysis is performed and two principal compontents can be selected by user for plotting.
+Principal component analysis is performed and two principal compontents can be selected by user for plotting by